Hossamhaddad/reading-notes/README.md

-#### My name is Husam Haddad i think if you believe in yourself you can achieve anything.
+#### My name is Husam Haddad and i think if you believe in yourself you can achieve anything.